In today’s age, technology is everywhere. We have seen various technological improvements — especially in an educational setting.

 They’re already learning in other aspects of their lives through 24/7 technology, and are adept at interacting with others and absorbing information in this way.

 Add to this that technology needs to be expanded.
-With many students—from kindergarteners up to PhDs—at-home learning, there have been instances where a glaring lack of broadband and WiFi have created barriers for students used to being in an internet-equipped building.
+With many students—from kindergarteners up to PhDs—at-home learning, there have been instances where a glaring lack of broadband and WiFi has created barriers for students used to being in an internet-equipped building.
 The viral story of two little girls using Taco Bell’s free WiFi for their schoolwork was a stark reminder of how much of a digital divide still exists.

 The pandemic has given us a chance to pause and consider how technology can rethink the future of education, to improve the system, and to provide rich, flexible learning experiences that extend beyond the four walls of a classroom.
 The system might not have been ready for a shake-up, but the transformation that lies ahead will be worth it.